Petco Park deaths: Witness says mom lost balance after jumping up on bench with child

 San Diego police had said their deaths 'appeared to be suspicious'

-A witness to the tragic fall that left a mom and toddler dead at San Diego's Petco Park over the weekend, says the mother appeared to lose her balance after jumping up on a bench near an upper-level railing, according to a report.
+A witness to the tragic fall that left a mom and toddler dead at San Diego's Petco Park over the weekend says the mother appeared to lose her balance after jumping up on a bench near an upper-level railing, according to a report.

 The woman, 40, and her child, 2, fell from the third level of the ballpark Saturday prior to the game between the San Diego Padres and the Atlanta Braves.
 They were pronounced dead shortly after 4 p.m. local time, police said.

-Their identities were not immediately released and San Diego police said an investigation was ongoing into their deaths, noting it "appeared to be suspicious."
+Their identities were not immediately released, and San Diego police said an investigation was ongoing into their deaths, noting it "appeared to be suspicious."

 PETCO PARK DEATHS ‘APPEARED TO BE SUSPICIOUS,' POLICE SAY